Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is quite low.

 Environment: Above average.
 Air pollution and traffic accidents are roughly average, while crime is very low.

-Progress: Above average.
-Progress in maths is about average, in reading it is excellent and in writing it is about average.
+Progress: About average.
+Progress in maths is about average, in reading it is excellent and in writing it is below average.
 (This takes into account pupils' prior performance.
 For actual grades, see Attainment.)

 Disadvantaged pupils: There is no information about the progress of disadvantaged pupils.